 A good all-purpose dynamic microphone with a cardioid pattern is the perfect choice for a variety of percussion applications.
 The F2 from Audix can work as a dedicated mic for floor toms or hand-drums, like congas or bongos.
 Positioned at a distance, it can also make a suitable mic for complete kits, capturing the full range of your sound with impressive detail.

 The Audix F2 is mainly aimed at recording instruments in the mid ranges (see full specs), and is especially good for mid-bass percussion instruments.
 The hypercardioid pattern helps it to reduce extraneous noise from the environment, giving you a truer representation of your actual sound.
-Compared to a higher-priced model you might lose some of the high from the cymbals and some of the deep lows from the bass drum, but for a microphone that’s less than fifty bucks it has an impressive range.
+Compared to a higher-priced model you might lose some of the high from the cymbals and some of the deep lows from the bass drum, but for an inexpensive microphone, it has a pretty impressive range.

 Nady DM-90 Kick Drum Microphone